 - You will be fined heavily, if you walk on the highways.
 It is for your own safety.

-- If you need to use the restroom you are suppose to take the closest exit, and use public rest rooms.
+- If you need to use the restroom you are supposed to take the closest exit, and use public restrooms.
 Under no circumstances can you stop on the road.